8 Preconditions For Deadly Force

 6. Absence of Provocation

 Generally, the individual using deadly force must not have provoked the attack.
-This does not mean that someone must be completely blameless in the lead-up to a confrontation; however, a history of aggressive actions or initiating the conflict significantly weakens the claim of self-defense.
+Now, this does not mean that someone must be completely blameless in the lead-up to a confrontation; however, a history of aggressive actions or initiating the conflict significantly weakens the claim of self-defense.
 A clear demonstration of initiating aggression or escalating the situation will significantly impact the legal assessment of the use of deadly force.

 7. Legal Authority (For Law Enforcement)

 Law enforcement officers have a legal authority to use deadly force under specific circumstances, often outlined in their agency's policies and procedures, and governed by relevant statutes and case law.
 These typically involve situations where the officer reasonably believes that the use of deadly force is necessary to prevent imminent death or serious bodily injury to themselves or another person.
-The legal authority and training of law enforcement officers must be factored into the assessment of whether deadly force was justified.
+This leads to the legal authority and training of law enforcement officers must be factored into the assessment of whether deadly force was justified.
 This is distinct from civilian self-defense where the legal authority is implicitly granted under common law and relevant statutes.

 8. Duty to Render Aid